I want to talk to someone about my options and/or get support

 The University and Students' Union have trained a group of staff as SVMLOs.
 This means that they are trained in taking disclosures and supporting people who have been affected by sexual violence.
 They will listen empathically to you without judgement.
 The SVMLO will provide you with information on your options if you have been affected by sexual violence in any way, even if it wasn't you that was directly affected.

-Emails sent to the SVMLO email account are strictly managed with only a small number of staff having access to them.
-Your email will be reviewed by a trained member of staff and allocated to a member of the SMVLO team.
+Reports received are strictly managed with only a small number of staff having access to them.
+Your report will be reviewed by the SVMLO Coordinator and allocated to a member of the SMVLO team.
 Your information and data will be recorded and managed confidentially and in line with the requirements of the General Data Protection Regulations.
-If you would like further information about this please contact the SVMLO Coordinators, Erin Russell (firstname.lastname@example.org) and Katie Perrin (email@example.com), Joint Heads of Student Guidance and Wellbeing.
+If you would like further information about this please contact the SVMLO Coordinator Katie Perrin (firstname.lastname@example.org), Head of Student Guidance and Wellbeing.

 Whichever way you choose to reach out to a SVMLO, you will be treated respectfully and sensitively.